 4. Contact with nature

 I don’t eschew civilization.
 I love Internet and all the possibilities it gives.
-And I appreciate all the things available thanks to technological progress
+And I appreciate technological progress and all those awesome things it has given us.

 But I need to get some rest from time to time.